 The Federal Government’s consent to the sale of the covered export receivables subject to cover enhancement is particularly contingent on the following conditions:

-- The forfaiter must purchase 100% of the covered export receivable.
+- The forfaiter must purchase 100 percent of the covered export receivable.

-- The uninsured percentage totalling 5% for political and commercial risks (under the Supplier Credit Guarantee) may not be passed on to the exporter.
-However, it is still possible to cover the uninsured percentage of 20% for the additional risks covered with the FFG by alternative means.
+- The uninsured percentage totalling 5 percent for political and commercial risks (under the Supplier Credit Guarantee) may not be passed on to the exporter.
+However, it is still possible to cover the uninsured percentage of 20 percent for the additional risks covered with the Forfaiting Guarantee by alternative means.

 - The forfaiting proceeds may only be paid out after all (partial) deliveries and services have been completed or upon confirmation of operational readiness if this is required of the exporter under the export contract.